Introducing Leigh Film...

 We aim to screen films that will not always be mainstream blockbusters.
 We want to push peoples film choice boundaries a little, offering a mix that includes classics, foreign language, art house and films that you've likely never even heard of.
 Don't worry though, we cover all genres...

-Leigh Film society is a fully registered Community Interest Company or CIC and as such we have our Constitution, which is available to download here.
+Leigh Film Society is a charity, number 1183891, registered in England & Wales and as such we have our constitution, which is available to download here.